skooter500/OOP-2016-2017/README.md

 [![YouTube](http://img.youtube.com/vi/72X38iT74As/0.jpg)](https://www.youtube.com/watch?v=72X38iT74As)

-Please share your work on the class slack!
+Please share your work on the class slack and don't forget to do the MCQ this week.

 # Week 4